 What Many People may be surprised to know about me is that I've been studying personal development and transformation since I was a teenager.
 As a kid, I loved books and growing up in a single parent home with a family scarred by generational dysfunction and drug addiction, reading was not just a past time for me, it was an escape.

 Early on, I was drawn to reading stories about how people with life situations, similar or worse than mine, overcame the odds to become healed, whole, happy wealthy and successful.
 I began studying the laws of success, emotional development and spirituality.
-This knowledge has served me greatly throughout my life and career, particularly, when as a rebellious teen, an unhealthy relationship and running with the wrong crowd landed me inside a federal prison for two years.
+This knowledge has served me greatly throughout my life and career, particularly, when as a rebellious teen, an unhealthy relationship and running with the wrong crowd landed me inside a federal prison for a few years.
 I took full responsibility for that period of my life and committed to renewing my mind and transforming myself inside out.
-I am grateful to God to be able to say that I did!
+I am grateful to be able to say that I did!

 I went on to graduate college, have a family and launch a successful career in broadcast journalism and public relations that took me around the country.
 But, as life is always full of surprises, it wasn't until my 15 year television and radio news career abruptly came to an end that I realized how unhappy and unfulfilled I was, even after reaching such high levels of success.
 I realized that although I had fearlessly gone after my biggest dreams, I had also dedicated my entire life, up until that point, to solely "doing" and "having" more without spending much time on the things that mattered most to me.
 Sure, I was a super mom and a super employee, which all felt great but I was out of touch with the hobbies and passions most important to me.